JaimeStill/microservice-development-foundations/01-overview/app-development.md

 In `ThingService`, an `api` variable is created that extracts the root server URL from the [*environment.ts*](./overview/app/src/environments/environment.ts) file.
 Additionally, the [HttpClient](https://angular.dev/guide/http/making-requests#best-practices) service is injected into the constructor.

 Each function signature matches the signature of its corresponding endpoint on the API controller.
 It executes an HTTP request to the endpoint, passing in any parameters or body data as required, and converts the resulting [Observable](https://rxjs.dev/guide/observable) into a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) via the [`firstValueFrom`](https://rxjs.dev/api/index/function/firstValueFrom) function.

+It's important to note that property validation functions need to be defined as *arrow functions*.
+This way, when they are registered for validation with the [`ApiValidator`](#asynchronous-validation) service, the bound value of `this` appropriately references the service instance that defines the validation function rather than the `ApiValidator` service instance.
+For more details, see [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).

 ## Route